0xCozart/block/README.md

 # BLOCKCHAIN.PY

-## Simple HTTP responses using basic transactions & bundled transactions (Blocks) to simulate Blockchain protocols
+## Using HTTP responses using basic transactions & bundled transactions (Blocks) to simulate Blockchain protocols

-Written in Python used cURL for HTTP requests.
+Written in Python used cURL for HTTP requests and Flask for routing.
 (No permenant database will be created, so after server is quit data is lost.
 Data retention in progress)

 ### To run: <command> `python blockchain.py`